SilentNightSound/GI-Model-Importer/README.md

 <img src="https://user-images.githubusercontent.com/107697535/174325193-1f58ab2c-86f8-4ce9-8697-6e7d140b2014.png" width="800"/>

    - Note: some people have reported an issue where the loader lists that it was unable to verify if 3dmigoto was loaded.
-This does not mean that 3dmigoto failed to inject - if the green text and mods show up, there are no issues
+This does not mean that 3dmigoto failed to inject - if the green text and mods show up, there are no issues and you can close the command prompt

 ![image](https://user-images.githubusercontent.com/107697535/175563985-1e7d1298-08d0-4334-b6e8-c69769e3877a.png)